thomassuedbroecker/mongodb-container-kubernetes/README.md

 ## Overview

-The gif shows what is automated deployed by the bash script and the yaml specification, and in addition, how the Mongo UI access the Mongo DB server from a browser.
+The gif shows what is automated deployed by the bash script and the yaml specification, and in addition, how the Mongo UI access the MongoDB server from a browser.

 * Automated deployment: